 December is undeniably a cold month in Ireland plus you’ll be battling with rain shower and wind too.
 Be prepared by packing thermal and thick fabric clothes for layering.

 Fleece inner wear– this will serve as your base clothing for layering.
 If you don’t have a fleece innerwear, a hoodie will do the trick.

 Winter coat – Do not forget your winter coat in your “winter” packing list, okay?
-This thick puffer coat in Amazon is a great addition to your list.
+This winter coat is a great addition to your list.